cvlab-yonsei/ALIFE/README.md

 bash scripts/voc/alife.sh   # RUN ALIFE on PASCAL VOC bash scripts/ade/alife-m.sh # RUN ALIFE-M on ADE20K
 ```
-NOTE: we also provide individual scripts for each step of ALIFE (e.g., base stage, step 1, step 2, and step 3).
-You may need to modify those scripts or config files (Please see [./scripts/](https://github.com/cvlab-yonsei/ALIFE/tree/main/scripts) or [./configs/](https://github.com/cvlab-yonsei/ALIFE/tree/main/configs)) for running a specific scenario.
+NOTE: we also provide individual scripts for each step of ALIFE (e.g., base.sh, step1.sh, step2sh, and step3.sh).
+You may need to modify those scripts for running a specific scenario (Please see [./scripts/](https://github.com/cvlab-yonsei/ALIFE/tree/main/scripts)).
+You can change config options by modifying the corresponding config files ([./configs/](https://github.com/cvlab-yonsei/ALIFE/tree/main/configs)) or typing 'KEY VALUE' pairs" after '--opts' on the command line within the scripts.